forge42dev/remix-client-cache/README.md

 ```

+Accepts an optional object with the following properties:
+- `key` - key that is used to store the data in the cache.
+- `adapter` - the cache adapter that is used to store the data.

 ### useCachedLoaderData

 Hook that can be used to get the cached data from the `clientLoader` export.
 Must be used together with `cacheClientLoader`  because the data returned from